MaxHalford/sorobn/README.md

 > What is the likelihood of there being a burglary if both John and Mary call?

 This question can be answered by using the `query` method, which returns the probability distribution for the possible outcomes.
+Otherwise said, The the `query` method can be used to look at a query variable's distribution conditioned on a given event.
+This can denoted by `P(query | event)`.

 ```python
 >>> bn.query('Burglary', event={'Mary calls': True, 'John calls': True})